 You should not feed asparagus to rabbits that are having digestive issues like diarrhea or uneaten caecotrophs.

-Rabbits that are already having digestive issues should only be fed hay and water.
-Feeding your rabbit asparagus, which is 94% water, could make their stool softer and could lead to worsening digestive issues.
+Rabbits that are already experiencing digestive issues should only eat hay.
+Feeding your rabbit asparagus, which is 94% water, could make their stool softer.
+Which could lead to worsening the digestive issues.

 If you notice any changes in your rabbit’s stool, immediately stop feeding any other food except hay and water.

-You should also immediately bring your rabbit to a veterinarian because digestive issues like diarrhea or gastrointestinal stasis could be fatal extremely fast.
+You should also immediately bring your rabbit to a veterinarian.
+Diarrhea or gastrointestinal stasis in rabbits could be fatal if not treated immediately.